uuosio/gscdk/README.md

 Go Smart Contracts Development Kit

-# What the Go Smart Contracts look like?
+# What a Go Smart Contract looks like?

 Here is an example